 Polycystic Kidney Disease

 This cat is playful and energetic even with its short little legs.
 You can invest in toys, like feather wands, to play with them and keep them happy!
 My cats go absolutely crazy for this feather wand.

 This will depend on what kind of coat your Scottish Kilt inherits from their parents.
 If they are short-haired, we recommend brushing them about once a week; if long-haired, do it two or three times a week.

-Scottish Fold Munchkin Cat: Male vs. Female
+Scottish Fold Munchkin Cat: Male vs Female

 Male Scottish Kilts will be slightly larger and heavier than female, but this can also depend on which parent the cat takes after.

-Female cats will go into heat, become restless and yowl frequently, which is not pleasant to be around.
+Female cats will go into heat, become restless, and yowl frequently, which is not pleasant to be around.
 Spaying your cat will prevent unwanted pregnancies and also put a stop to these behaviors.

-Does The Scottish Fold Munchkin Cat Get Along with Other Pets?
+Does the Scottish Fold Munchkin Cat Get Along with Other Pets?